Skip to content

 The classic (and possibly the most popular) localization format from the World of Assassination trilogy.

 This format defines a LINE hash to a string per language.
-Currently, there is no hash list for these (one is planned for far in the future), so they are all output as CRC32 hashes in hexadecimal.
+When the hash list is loaded, if the LINE is known it will be output, otherwise it will be output as the CRC32 hash in hexadecimal.
 A language map is required for convert as per the table whether that be from the version or user supplied.

 The JSON format allows for users to put the plain-text version e.g. UI_LOCATION_PARIS_COUNTRY instead of the hash, these will be hashed upon rebuilding.